leinad1313/CSVProject/README.md

 Javascript (JQuery) 3.4.1,
 Canvasjs 1.8.1

-You need the MySQL dump in the 'MySQL dump' Folder and edit $this->_conn(mysqli_connect) in the /classes/Database.php.
-If it doesn't work you need to create two MySQL tables one called csvdata and the other called csvinformation.
+First create a database called csv in MySQL then import the dump I provided.
+You also need to edit $this->_conn(mysqli_connect) in the /classes/Database.php.

+On the basis of my webserver setup it may be nedded to rewrite the paths to all files in HTML and javascript context.

+----Table information----
 In the table csvinformation you add 3 columns: Tabellenname(Varchar), Datum(Datetime), TabellenID(Int, Primary, AI).

 For the table csvdata you create 17 colums in following order:  Hauptartikelnr(Varchar), Artikelname(Varchar)